Madeleine Kunin: Political career

 In 1972, Kunin was defeated in her bid to join the Burlington Board of Aldermen.
 Later that year she was elected a Vermont State Representative, where in her first term she served as a member of the Government Operations Committee.
 Following her reelection in 1974, she was elected Minority Whip of the State House and appointed to the Appropriations Committee.
 After being elected to a third term in 1976, she was appointed Chairwoman of the Appropriations Committee, the first woman to assume this position.
 Kunin has written that when she served on the Appropriations Committee during his chairmanship, Emory A. Hebard, a conservative Republican who later served as Vermont State Treasurer, was a mentor, and gave her significant responsibilities despite her status as a member of the minority Democrats.
 When Hebard left the House, he successfully lobbied his former colleagues to name Kunin as chairwoman of the committee.

 In 1978 she was elected to the first of two terms as the 75th Lieutenant Governor of Vermont.
-Serving with Republican Richard Snelling, Kunin primarily served as President of the State Senate and worked with citizens around the state.
-She produced various studies in areas such as energy and day care and made policy recommendations to the Governor and Legislature.
+Serving with Republican Richard A. Snelling, Kunin primarily served as President of the State Senate and worked with citizens around the state.
+She produced various studies in areas such as energy and daycare and made policy recommendations to the Governor and Legislature.
 Kunin was a frequent speaker statewide during her time as lieutenant governor.

 Kunin did not run for reelection as lieutenant governor in 1982, instead challenging Snelling for the governorship.
-She was unsuccessful, but in 1984 Snelling did not run for reelection, and Kunin was the successful Democratic nominee, defeating Republican John J. Easton, Jr. to win the first of her three terms as governor.
+She was unsuccessful, but in 1984 Snelling did not run for reelection, and Kunin was the successful Democratic nominee, defeating Republican John J. Easton Jr. to win the first of her three terms as governor.